ADDENDUM – this blog was featured by Macmillan Cancer – check out this link.

 This is the second blog in the Neuroendocrine Cancer Nutrition series.
 In Blog 1, I focussed on Vitamin and Mineral deficiency risks for patients.
 Those who remember the content will have spotted the risks pertaining to the inability to absorb particular vitamins and minerals.
 This comes under the general heading of Malabsorption and in Neuroendocrine Cancer patients, this can be caused or exacerbated by one or more of a number of factors relating to their condition.
 It’s also worth pointing out that malabsorption issues can be caused by other reasons unrelated to NETs.
 Additionally, malabsorption and nutrient deficiency issues can form part of the presentational symptoms which eventually lead to a diagnosis of Neuroendocrine Cancer; e.g. in my own case, I was initially diagnosed with Iron Deficiency Anaemia.
 Even after diagnosis, these issues still need to be carefully monitored as they can manifest as part of the consequences of having cancer and cancer treatment.

 Malabsorption will present via several symptoms which may be similar to other issues (i.e. they could masquerade as, or worsen, the effect of a NET Syndrome).
 These symptoms may include (but are not limited to) tiredness/fatigue/lethargy, diarrhea, steatorrhea (see below), weight loss.
 Some of these symptoms could be a direct result of nutrient deficiencies caused by the malabsorption.
+Some patients (and perhaps physicians?) could mistake these for certain symptoms of Neuroendocrine disease including certain syndromes, perhaps leading to prescribing expensive and unnecessary drugs when a different (and cheaper) strategy might be better.

 Crash Course…….
 We eat food, but our digestive system doesn’t absorb food, it absorbs nutrients.
 Food has to be broken down from things like steak and broccoli into its nutrient pieces: amino acids (from proteins), fatty acids and cholesterol (from fats), and simple sugars (from carbohydrates), as well as vitamins, minerals, and a variety of other plant and animal compounds.
 Digestive enzymes, primarily produced in the pancreas and small intestine (they’re also made in saliva glands and the stomach), break down our food into nutrients so that our bodies can absorb them.
 If we don’t have enough digestive enzymes, we can’t break down our food—which means even though we’re eating well, we aren’t absorbing all that good nutrition.